hldingzydong/hldingzydong.github.io/_posts/2020-03-02-Basic Introdcution Of Database System.md

 There are three ways to implement Intra-Query.
 > Intra-Operator (Horizontal)

 Decompose operators into independent **fragments** that perform the same function on different subsets of data.
-The DBMS inserts an **exchange** operator into the query plan to coalesce results from children operators.
+The DBMS inserts an **exchange** operator into the query plan to coalesce (合并) results from children operators.
 ![IntraOperator](/img/DataBase/IntraOperator.jpeg){:height="70%" width="70%"}
 Here are types of exchange operator: